horriedhenry/CPP/oop/notes.md

 - Does not have a return type.
 - Constructor is called once (automatically), at the time of object creation.
 - Memory allocation happens when the constructor is called, which happens at the time of object creation.

----

-- When there is not constructor for a class the compiler will create a constructor.
+- When there is no constructor for a class the compiler will create a constructor implicitly.
 - Memory is not allocated for a class until an object is initialized.

 ```c++